Theses at the Chair of Sustainable Development and Change

 • Empirical work with own data collection and evaluation

-• Topic area A: Sustainable consumption
+• Sustainable consumption

-AI and social sustainability - How do personality variables, attitudes towards AI and AI literacy influence trust in AI-generated output? (online survey)
+How do personality variables, attitudes toward AI, and AI literacy influence trust in AI-generated output?
+(How) does artificial intelligence influence cooperative behavior in social dilemma situations?

 Registration for Bachelor theses is done centrally via an ILIAS survey (see also https://wiso.uni-hohenheim.de/en/abschlussarbeiten).
 Please note the registration deadlines.